Story cheerleader. Contract negotiator. Champion of unforgettable kidlit books.

 I also get to be a world-class dilettante.
 For each new project that comes along, I delve deep into that book’s world, asking questions with the authors.
 Who are these characters?
 How do they grow and change?
 How does the magic work?
 Would that plot point evolve organically out of the story?

 I started my agenting career in 2002 at John Boswell Associates, a literary agency and book packager that’s most noted for creating 365 Ways To Cook Chicken, as well as countless other best sellers.
 Because Boswell was a packager as well as an agent, he taught me how to do more than just craft a proposal and sell it; he showed me how to create a book from scratch, working with designers and production people along the way.
-It is that attention to detail that I bring to my current projects, even if fiction.
+It is that attention to detail that I bring to all my current projects.
 I help my authors envision what their books could be.

 Before becoming an agent, I was a magazine editor for 10 years, starting at GQ (Gentleman’s Quarterly) and ending at GH (Good Housekeeping).
 That’s where I learned to edit and copy edit, to read and reread until an article or caption or pull quote was just so.
 It is a skill I bring to every book I work on with a writer.
-It won’t go out until it is just so, because the manuscript should beautifully and accurately represent the idea and characters an author is dying to bring to the world.
+It won’t go out until it is just so, because the manuscript should beautifully and accurately represent the ideas and characters an author is dying to bring to the world.

 Sandy Hodgman, Foreign Rights